 - Eat with like-minded people.
 It’s not going to do much good to go out to eat with those who want to stuff a hamburger or pizza down their throats in 5 minutes, as it will force you to race through your chicken salad with about 3 chews per mouthful.

-- We’ve all seen the person who literally shovels food into their mouths – face close to the plate, and a fork that is so lightning fast back and forth from mouth to plate it’s a blur.
+- We’ve all seen the person who literally shovels food into their mouths – face close to the plate, and a fork that is lightning fast, back and forth from mouth to plate – it’s a blur.
 This is not good.
 If you eat very fast, you will eat far more than if you chewed your food well.
 It will also add to any digestive problems like bloating, and on top of that you won’t be able to effectively absorb your nutrients.
 This is highly undesirable, and in itself encourages overeating.

 - Did you know that there are endorphins – special feel-good brain chemicals – released when you chew your food more?
 This would then of course help you not to overeat, enjoy your food more, and ultimately help with weight loss.